-Dr. Cathy Robinson’s dissertation focused on the importance of collaborative and supportive care for families of children and adolescents with eating disorders to improve recovery rates.
-She has continued this passion by working with community partners to develop a day treatment centre that will support children and adolescents with mental health issues including eating disorders…stay tuned.
+Dr. Cathy Robinson’s focus is pediatric health promotion and family centered care.
+Her dissertation focused on the importance of collaborative and supportive care for families of children and adolescents with eating disorders to improve recovery rates.

 EdD, (Doctor of Education in Nursing Practice), University of British Columbia